vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 1. Click on the **pencil** icon in the top right to edit your Pipeline <p><img src="img/1-2-click-pencil.png" width=520/>
 2. Use the key combination `CTRL + S` to open up the free-form editor
+>NOTE: You could use the visual editor but it doesn't support the short syntax for adding a label and requires you to add a `node` block and then apply a `label`
 3. Replace the `agent any` declaration with the following `agent` declaration:

 >NOTE: Don't worry about formatting too much as the Blue Ocean editor will reformat evertying before it is committed to your repository